How Often Should I Clean my Email List?

 One aspect that impacts the quality of your email lists is the fact that they become invalid over time, however, another important component is the number of mistyped or fake email addresses, that you collect from sign-up forms.

-You might use a double opt-in (subscriber needs to confirm their subscription by clicking on the link in the email message from you) or single opt-in.
-Additionally, you can add real-time email verification to your email collection form, where the address is verified in the moment of entry.
+You might use a double opt-in (subscriber needs to confirm their subscription by clicking on the link in the email message from you) or a single opt-in.
+Additionally, you can add real-time email verification to your email collection form, where the address is verified at the moment of entry.

 Single opt-in with real-time email verification – prevents mistypes and disposable email, but the subscriber might use a mailbox that they don’t even have access to.